cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

 The ray direction in the camera space is the vector from the camera position to the sensor position.
 The sensor position is obtained by changing the third component of the pixel position to -1.

-The camera-to-world matrix the given and do not need to be computed.
+The camera-to-world matrix the given and does not need to be computed.

 ### Implementation